DakuwoN/DakuwoN/README.md

-- 👋 Hi, I’m Matthew McCane
+- 👋 Hello, I am Matthew McCane, Welcome to my GitHub!
-- 👀 I’m interested in ...
-Computer Science
+- 👀 I’m interested in Full Stack Software Engineering
-- 🌱 I’m currently learning ...
-Full Stack Engineering
+- 🌱 I’m currently a Full Stack Engineering Fellow @ Formation
-- 💞️ I’m looking to collaborate on ...
-Data Structures and Algorithms
+- 💞️ I’m currently looking for an Entry Level role in Software Engineering!
-- 📫 How to reach me ... matthewleemccane@gmail.com
+- 📫 You can reach me at matthewleemccane@gmail.com

 <!---
 DakuwoN/DakuwoN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.